 What happens if my trust is not properly funded in Alabama?

 A trust only controls assets that have been legally transferred into it.
 If bank accounts, real estate, or other property are not retitled or properly assigned to the trust, those assets may still be subject to administration in Alabama probate court.
-This is one of the most common issues we see in trust planning.
+This is one of the most common issues we see in trust planning, often with real estate: a home or parcel of family land is meant to be in the trust, but the deed is never changed to transfer it, so the property still passes through probate.
 At Southern Estate Lawyers, we regularly help families identify funding gaps during both initial planning and trust reviews, and we also address these issues when they become part of probate or trust disputes in Alabama courts, including circuit court litigation when conflicts arise.